CenterForOpenScience/SHARE/whitepapers/ingest/Graph.md

     * Nodes that match a given filter
   * Serialize/deserialize graph to/from a string
 * Node
-  * Get ID (immutable, unique within the Graph)
+  * Get ID (immutable, unique within the graph)
   * Get/set/modify model
   * Get/set/modify field values, given field name
+    * For foreign key fields, value is the Node pointed to
+    * For one-to-many fields, value is a frozenset of Nodes pointing to this one
   * Iterate over (field, value) pairs
   * Duplicate with overrides
     * Create copy of this node in the same graph
-    * Required overrides, field-value pairs that will differ in the copy
+    * Required overrides, field/value pairs that will differ in the copy
     * Optionally cascade, duplicating nodes with edges pointing to this node
   * Delete
     * Remove this node from the graph